 - You are responsible for 30% of the difference or $750.

 - Your estimated out-of-pocket expense for your insurance plan is $1250 (deductible of $500 + coinsurance of $750).

 - Your insurance plans allowable amount for our fees may be less than what we charge.
-You will be balance billed for any unpaid portions of your care if you are out of network only.
+You will be balance billed for any unpaid portions of your care ONLY if you are out of network.

 If you have insurance and decide to use it, please remember that your insurance coverage is an agreement between you and the insurance company.
 We will not be able to answer questions about expenses associated with your insurance plan.

 - You will be provided with a fee schedule with the most common charges.
 The front desk staff is available to answer any financial you questions you may have.

 - All clients are required to complete a Financial Agreement, a Payment Plan and a Mileage Worksheet if applicable.
 Worksheets will be provided in order to determine your out-of-pocket expenses and a payment plan that works for you.